IsaHu-dev/Film-Memory-Quiz-Night/README.md

 - Bug Fixed - in questions.js.
 Early on in the development of the web app, there was a syntax error.
 The bug resulted in an "Unexpected end of input".
 This is now fixed and the questions follow on, once a question is answered.
 - Bug Fix - on the score system total.
 The total score now reflects accurately, and the fix has been applied in the register.js file.
-- Bug Fix - Addressed a styling issue where the correct answer button failed to retain its green colour on smaller devices (e.g., iPhone, Android).
+- Bug Fix - addressed a styling issue where the correct answer button failed to retain its green colour on smaller devices (e.g., iPhone, Android).
 Implemented a media query in general.css to ensure the .correct class is consistently applied across different screen resolutions, preventing style overrides.
 The solution was tested and validated on smaller device types.
 - There are presently no bugs in the web application.

 ## Deployment